Leave a Message

 Strategy: negotiating repairs and credits

 Most repair negotiations happen inside the due diligence period.
 After inspections, buyers typically submit a written request by the deadline.
-Contracts often provide the seller a set response window, commonly 48 to 72 hours, though the agreement controls.
+Sellers commonly have 48 to 72 hours to respond.
+Sellers can accept the repair list, offer a credit, propose a limited repair set, or decline.
+After the due diligence period expires, buyers lose the unilateral right to cancel for general dissatisfaction.

 Appraisal and loan considerations